 Free templates are available online to help businesses determine and analyze their value chains.

 Goals and outcomes

-Ideally, value chain analysis will help identify areas that can be optimized for maximum efficiency and profitability.
-It is important, along with the mechanics of it all, to keep customers feeling confident and secure enough to remain loyal to the business.
-By analyzing and evaluating product quality and effectiveness of services, along with cost, a business can find and implement strategies to improve.
+Ideally, value chain analysis will help you identify areas that can be optimized for maximum efficiency and profitability.
+It is important, along with the mechanics of it all, to keep customers feeling confident and secure enough to remain loyal to your business.
+By analyzing and evaluating product quality and effectiveness of services, along with cost, your business can find and implement strategies to improve.

 Additional reporting by Katherine Arline.